ltfschoen/zk/README.md

 			* Deploy the WASM file to the Hyper Oracle node zkWASM provider url specified in config.js `CompilerServerEndpoint` for ZKP generation
 		* Execute
 			* Execution the WASM file to process data to get expected output at a specific Block Number and Generate Output State for the zkGraph if `require` used in mapping.ts to verify inputs and conditions before execution returns `true` using Hyper Oracle nodes.
-				* zkAutomation is an automation job that is triggered if all `require` conditiosn are `true`.
+				* zkAutomation is an automation job that is triggered if all `require` conditions are `true`.
 See https://docs.hyperoracle.io/zkgraph/zkgraph-assemblyscript-lib
 				* zkAutomation is a I/O zkOracle, because the data flows from on-chain (original smart contract event data) to off-chain (zkGraph source) to on-chain (automation triggered).

 				* zkAutomation requires specifying their target contract, target function, and source (when to trigger).
 For more complex trigger conditions, developers can choose to either trigger automation every N-th block (in scenarios like a keeper bot) or use a zkGraph as the off-chain source. https://docs.hyperoracle.io/zkgraph-standards/zkautomation/introduction